 Basically, what you do is supply an image to Google Translate and it will translate every piece of text it manages to find in it.

 Or, alternatively, you can turn on the camera of your phone and translate all the text found through the lens without even taking a picture.
 It all happens in real-time.
 Plus, it’s also quite effective when processing different fonts.

 Bing Translate has no feature to translate text found in images.
 You might have to go directly to Microsoft Translator to do that.

 Transcribe spoken words

 This one is basically the speech-to-text feature on steroids.
-The main idea of this feature is that Google Translate listens to spoken word in a continuous manner, generates the translation in real time – as a block of text – and then lets you use that translation in other places.
+The main idea of this feature is that Google Translate listens to spoken words in a continuous manner, generates the translation in real-time – as a block of text – and then lets you use that translation in other places.

 This can be particularly useful when attending a presentation or a lecture in a foreign language.

 The transcribe feature works only for around ten languages right now.
 They are: English, Chinese, French, German, Hindi, Italian, Portuguese, Russian, Spanish, and Thai.